 Add User Credentials and deploy.

-Open Discover Page and search for Package SAP BW/4HANA 2.0 Integration with Rest based Data Replication
+Open Discover Page and search for Package SAP BW/4HANA Integration With Rest Based Data Load.

-Open Artifact View of package SAP BW/4HANA 2.0 Integration with Rest based Data Replication.
+Open Artifact View of package SAP BW/4HANA Integration With Rest Based Data Load.

 Maintain the Connection for the SAP BW/4HANA System to push data into the defined advanced DataStore Object (created in step 1 in that blog).